Refab-Tech/refab-tech.github.io/_posts/2022-10-26-fishtail-usage.md

 ```

 ### Timewalking
 The most important usage of gdb is in controlling and monitoring the target program and the effect it has on the target computer resources.
-I call it timewalking as you can, relatively, pause time for the target while you are at it and step through the code line by line at your leisure.
+I call it timewalking as you can, relatively, stop the progression time for the target while you are at it and resume it to step through the code line by line at your leisure.
 With your computer still connected to the FishTail via wi-fi, run gdb with your firmware as an input file.

 ```bash